Things I’ve learned

 It took a huge effort to catch myself before the scales tipped.
 I was terrified to start teaching a fitness class.
 I felt like an imposter calling myself a PT.
 But now, months on, I help people going through the same things I did, and in turn it helps me.
 A journey back to normal.

 3) Action is the hardest thing but it brings great rewards

 I’m an INFP.
 I live in my head.
 I think of great ideas, huge, universal solutions.
-I dream in technicolour and see layers of meaning and intention people don’t even notice, whether they exist or not.
-I think inanimate objects have feelings and I myself feel everything 100 times over.
+I dream in technicolour wallow in layers of meaning and intention, think inanimate objects have feelings and feel everything 100 times over in my brain.

 I find it easy to scheme big schemes and dream big dreams.

 I find it incredibly hard to put those plans into action.

 I hate minutiae, detail and process.
 I care greatly about the end result but have no care at all how we get there.
 I get bored easily, flitting from topic to topic and idea to idea.
 For me, action is the hardest thing.
 I’d much rather somebody else do it.